 8. Beach meeting with Surf Office

-Finally, if you’re up for just relaxation on the beach and arranging your own time, make sure to check out the Surf Office off-site at Santa Cruz.
+Finally, if you’re up for relaxation on the beach and arranging your own time, make sure to check out the Surf Office off-site at Santa Cruz with optional team activities.
 Just 90 minutes away from the city of San Francisco, you and your team can stay in a villa or a hotel and set up your own schedule.